-The centerpiece of the site is the 36 inch Gueymard Research Telescope, noted as one of the largest in the U.S. that the public has direct access to on a regular basis.
-The 36 inch telescope is used routinely for both amateur and professional research and is open to the public on Saturday nights and on special occasions.
+The centerpiece of the George Observatory is the 36 inch Gueymard Research Telescope, noted as one of the largest in the U.S. that the public has direct access to on a regular basis.
+The 36 inch telescope is open for public viewing on Saturday nights and on special occasions.

 The two other domes, known as the east and west domes, house an 18 inch fork-mounted reflector owned by the Fort Bend Astronomy Club in the east dome and a 14 inch Celestron Schmidt-Cassegrain in the west dome.
 Both of these are also open for public viewing on Saturday nights.
 In addition, the 18 inch reflector is used by FBAC members for observations and for asteroid and super-nova searches.
-The FBAC asteroid search team has discovered 400+ asteroids in the past few years.
+The FBAC asteroid search team has discovered 480+ asteroids.
 For more information about FBAC research teams go to the Research Team page.

 For more on club observing, go to the Club Observing page.